 If you don’t want to invest in a golf shoe, simply find your favourite pair of running shoes and wear them while out on the course with friends.

-Basically, you can wear anything, but you want to make sure you have something on your feet that has traction or grip and comfortable enough to walk long distances on the course.
+Basically, you can wear anything, but you want to make sure you have something on your feet that has traction or grip and it’s comfortable enough to walk long distances on the course.

 A good pair of running shoes will work for most people and if you’re doing a short game or if the weather is perfectly dry, they’ll do just fine.
 You don’t need golf spikes though because the ground is less likely to be wet as it might in winter months.